128technology/docs/docs/plugin_monitoring_agent.md

 Each of the `tags`, a collection of key/value pairs, are used to add meta information to the collected metrics.
 This data makes it easier to identify the origin, and to provide filtering by the collectors.
 By default, the agent includes the `${HOSTNAME}`, `${ROUTER}` and `${NODE}` tags to every collected input.
 The corresponding values are derived from the running system.
 The same config can ideally be used for each node in the authority, as their respective values are evaluated at runtime.

 `sample-interval` and `push-interval` indicate the frequency (in seconds) for how often the data is collected and subsequently pushed to the collection target.
 When the `push-interval` value is greater than the `sample-interval`, the agent will produce `ceiling(push-interval/sample-interval)` samples collected within the push duration.
 It is recommended to configure the `push-interval` as a multiple of `sample-interval`.
+These values can be overridden at the input level for finer control of agent's behavior.

 The `inputs` represent a single unit of collection.
 This can be a combination of inputs available from `telegraf` as well as other inputs developed by 128T.
 The function and configuration of each of the 128T provided inputs can be found in subsequent sections.
 For `telegraf` inputs please refer to the [influx documentation online](https://docs.influxdata.com/telegraf/v1.13/plugins/plugin-list/#input-plugins).
 Each `input` can be a combination of one or more collectors and can contain other collector specific information.
 For each of the inputs, a user can also configure an `include-outputs` which is a list of outputs to send the collected information to.
 This allows the user to build a matrix of inputs and outputs and provides a granular control over which input should be sent to what output.
 Similarly, the user can also configure an `exclude-outputs` which will include all defined outputs except the one specified.